Surgery for the Treatment of Endometriosis of the Diaphragm and ThoraxBy: Özge Özkaya - Mar 23, 2022

 The resection was considered complete in 46 patients.
 Three patients had severe complications within 30 days following surgery and 10 had their disease recur.

 The researchers reported that the thoracic approach seemed more associated with more complete surgery and decreased recurrence.
 However, one drawback of this approach is that it cannot be used to treat pelvic lesions.
 The abdominal approach, on the other hand, can treat both pelvic and diaphragmatic lesions.
-However, it increases the risk of leaving behind smaller thoracic lesions and seems to a higher risk of recurrence.
+However, it increases the risk of leaving behind smaller thoracic lesions and seems to have a higher risk of recurrence.

 The team concluded that an extensive exploration before surgery should always be offered to patients with diaphragmatic and thoracic endometriosis and a combined approach should be considered.